AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 ## 5. Preview a Mixed Media Set

-Select the Mixed Media Set’s **[!UICONTROL Preview]** button.
+Select the Mixed Media Set's **[!UICONTROL Preview]** button.
 You can select the thumbnail and swatch icons to examine your Mixed Media Set in the Mixed Media Set Viewer.
 You can choose different Viewers from the Presets menus.

 See [Preview an asset](previewing-asset.md#previewing-an-asset).